jorisvos/SpigotWrapper/README.md

 SpigotWrapper is a Minecraft server wrapper written in C# that exposes a RESTful API to add, start and control your Minecraft servers.
 It also allows to user (or any other person) to create 'Plugins' for the servers written in C# (example plugins will follow).
 Plugins can be added regardless of the Minecraft version.

+Currently this only works with servers with minecraft version 1.19 or up (because we use openjdk-18, working on a fix)

 # Docker Compose

 To build and run with docker compose run `docker-compose up -d --build` from the root of the repo.